-Uganda: Junior Alvares Sebbanja (Physical Planner ACTogether Uganda)
+Uganda: Junior Alves Sebbanja (Physical Planner ACTogether Uganda)

 Junior Sebbanja is a physical planner currently working at ACTogether in Kampala, Uganda.
-At ACTogether, as an assistant Program Officer, junior supports urban poor communities organized in the National Slum Dwellers Federation of Uganda.
+At ACTogether, as an assistant Program Officer, Junior supports urban poor communities organized in the National Slum Dwellers Federation of Uganda.
 Junior specializes in participatory data collection and planning activities together with urban poor communities.
+For example, in collaboration with IHS, Junior supervised a research team that aimed to understand how land values have influenced the distribution of urban population in both Kampala and Arua region.
 Through his work and the challenges he encounters related to urban growth and development, Junior is committed to address and learn more about issues of urban land governance and securing the rights of vulnerable groups in the city.

 Mozambique: Nzira de Deus (Executive Director, Fórum Mulher)